caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/03-lesson.md

 **Why:** The goal is to identify any usability problems, collect qualitative and quantitative data, and determine the participant’s satisfaction with the product.

+## SLIDES 1-3
+Review

+## SLIDE 4
+## 11. Student Do: Mid-Fidelity Mobile Prototype Activity (40 min)

+> :pushpin: **Important Point:** Your goal is to support students as they create iOS or Android wireframes.
+They'll also start building their clickable prototypes in InVision, too.
+>
+> - This activity prepares students to achieve today's fourth and final learning objective: to build a clickable wireframe prototype with Adobe XD and InVision.
+Recommend students user their challenge prototype to maximize classtime towards their assignment.

+> :briefcase: **Employer Competitive Note:** For a UX/UI designer, building wireframes is a fundamental skill set.
+Building wireframes is relevant to the industry because it will be a significant piece of your job as a UX designer.
+Designers become good and fast at making wireframes.

+**TAs,** slack out the following instructions and keep them open during the activity: [04-Week/02-Activities/04.2/04.2-03-Mid-Fidelity-Mobile-Prototype](https://docs.google.com/document/d/1QpdmdaUeTjLYzQ70LS_yi9f6prrbAOzGQ7W7Nfwi38g/edit?usp=sharing).

+### Summary

+Students will work to create wireframes using either iOS or Android design guidelines.
+They'll export their wireframes from Figma or Adobe XD and import them into InVision.
+From there, they'll build a clickable prototype in InVision based on the imported wireframes.

+> **Instructor Note:** Adobe XD and Figma have clickable prototyping functionality.
+We are practicing using InVision because their challenge requires executing a clickable prototype with that tool.
+Later in the UI units, we will us Figma and Adobe XD prototyping.

+**Important!
+Students will need to bring their finished prototype to the next class for usability testing practice.**

+### Instructions

+> :globe_with_meridians: **Online Recommendation:** Keep students in the main Zoom room for this activity.

+- Students will work independently.

+- Part 1: Students will choose their operating system type then digitize their wireframes.
+- Part 2: Students will build prototypes from their wireframes in InVision.
+- Part 3: Wrap up and share work in Slack.

+The hope is that students can practice testing their challenge in class and outside the classroom this week.

+> **Instructor Note:** If students complete the activity early, encourage them to stay online and move on to the prototype section of their challenge.

+## SLIDE 5
+Review

+## SLIDE 6
+Review

+## SLIDE 7
 ### What Is Usability Testing?

 Usability testing evaluates a product by testing it on users.
 This is a way to see how easy something is to use by seeing how real users interact with it.
 The goal of usability testing is to satisfy users and identify any usability problems.

+## SLIDE 8
 ### Why Do We Do Usability Testing?

 Usability testing lets the design and development teams identify problems before they are coded or released to users.
 The earlier in the process issues are identified and fixed, the less costly the fixes will be in dollars and staff time.
 Fixing issues early will help your team stay on schedule and improve your users' experience.
 During a usability test, you will: